teolj96/Boats_Project_repo/README.md

 * Though glass reinforced plastic (GRP) is the most common type of material on a boat, carbon fiber is the most expensive type of boat material

-* Bilgin manufactures the most expensive yachts, which is not suprising since they manufacture superyachts.
-Bilgin is followed by other superyacht manufacturers
+* Sunseeker manufactures the most expensive yachts, which is not suprising since they manufacture large yachts.
+Sunseeker is followed by other large boat manufacturers

+* Because of it's high technological dependency, motor yachts are more expensive than sailing yachts in general

 * Price is highly correlated with Length and Width, which makes sense because the boat size is the strongest determining factor of the price